 The present depot was built in 1909 and served the city continuously until passenger service ended in 1979.
 During the 1980's, a concerned group of citizens oversaw the restoration of the depot.
 The depot was listed in the National Register of Historic Places on January 25, 1991.
 In 1999 the depot resumed its orignal use when passenger service was restored to Norman.

-After being closed for a short time for additional remodeling, the Norman Santa Fe Depot reopened in January 2003 to once again serve the community of Norman, not only as the railway station, but as the gallery and concert venue for Performing Arts Studio programs and as a beautiful space which can be rented by the community.
+After being closed for a short time for additional remodeling, the Norman Santa Fe Depot reopened in January 2003 to once again serve the community of Norman, not only as the railway station, but as a gallery and concert venue and as a beautiful space which can be rented by the community.